Huibi Yun: Palace life

 It was unknown when she entered the palace as King Chunghye's 2nd wife, but it's estimated around 1331.
-In December 1348, after the childless King Chungmok, Princess Deoknyeong's son died, Yun's only son, Wang Jeo ascended the throne as the new king, but she was unable to acted as his regent due to Deoknyeong's power.
+In December 1348, after the childless King Chungmok, Princess Deoknyeong's son died, Yun's only son, Wang Jeo ascended the throne as the new king, but she was unable to act as his regent due to Deoknyeong's power.

-Since she was the biological mother of the reign King, her clan became one of the most powerful at that time and her maternal uncle, Min Hwan was said to believed in authority and his tyranny was very severe.
+Since she was the biological mother of the reigning King, her clan became one of the most powerful at that time and her maternal uncle, Min Hwan was said to believe in authority and his tyranny was very severe.
 Wanting to respect his biological mother, in 1349, King Chungjeong build a wealth for her and call it "Gyeongsun Mansion" while gave her 1 Seung and Ju-bu, also 2 Sa-in.
 After the death of Prince Yongsan, Yun took over the throne and made her influence in the court.

 However, in 1352, King Chungjeong retired from the throne due to the Yuan dynasty's invasion and gave the throne to his uncle, Wang Gi.
 Knowing that her son went to Ganghwa Island, it was said that she spent several days crying with anxiety about him.
 Then, under King Gongmin's permission, she went to Ganghwa and stayed in there for a few days before meeting Chungjeong in person.
 In March 1352, King Chungjeong was poisoned in Ganghwa Island and she later died in 1380 (6th year reign of King U) after a long and lonely life.